lokapal-xyz/education/content/howtodao/04-dao-economy/Revenue-Streams-and-Value-Distribution/Sustainable-Funding.md

   - Implement funding schedules to avoid sudden treasury depletion.
   - Use vesting mechanisms for contributor rewards.
   - Set up transparent budget proposals for efficient fund allocation.

----

-## **Final Thoughts**

-Sustainable funding ensures a DAO’s long-term viability.
-The best DAOs use a mix of funding models rather than relying on a single revenue source:

-- Diversify funding sources beyond native tokens.
-- Leverage protocol fees and revenue-generating services.
-- Secure grants and external funding without compromising decentralization.
-- Use treasury investments wisely to generate yield sustainably.